reaper699/lisk-docs/APIReference.md

 # Lisk API
 ## INTRODUCTION
 Lisk Wallet REST API.
-All api using /api prefix.
+All API calls are using /api prefix.
-### How to work with API
+### How to work with the API
 - Information need to return.
 - Success parameter.
 Determines the success of a response.
-- Error perameter.
-Provided if the success parameter equal "false".
+- Error parameter.
+Provided if the success parameter equal `false`.

-API available only after wallet loading, before all routes will return:
+The API is only available after the client is completely loaded (!=synced), else all routes return:
 ```
 {
     "success" : false,
     "error" : "loading"
 }
 ```
+In the case the client is not fully synced all routes return intermediate/old values.

 ## Accounts
-Account manage api.
+Account related API calls.

 ### Open account
-Open account in wallet.
+Get information about an account.

 POST `/api/accounts/open`